Washington Police Department Information

 WASHINGTON POLICE DEPARTMENT CITIZEN'S POLICE ACADEMY

 - WHAT IS IT The Citizen Police Academy is a twelve week program designed to give the participants a working knowledge of the Washington Police Department.
-It consists of a series of classes and discussions held once a week on Thursday evenings for three hour duration.
-The next class will be held in February and is limited to thirty students.
+It consists of a series of classes and discussions held once a week.
 There is no cost to anyone who enrolls.
 The classes will provide an overview of the various areas of law enforcement.
 It is an educational and informative program that allows citizens the opportunity to learn about the issues that affect law enforcement efforts in the City of Washington.
 Classes are taught by our own police officers in their various areas of expertise.

 - Goals This program was developed as an extension of Community Policing Philosophy.
 Among our goals of the Citizen Police Academy is to help the residents of Washington to better understand how the police work in their community.
 It is hoped that all graduates of the Citizen Police Academy will get to know more about the men and women who are protecting their community and why they make the decisions they do while performing that duty.
 Another goal is to build relationships between members of the Police Department and the community in order to assist in our Community Policing efforts.